Arizona prisons ban book on black men in the justice system

 Supporters say access to books for the more than 2 million people incarcerated in the U.S. can make all the difference for life outside the prison walls.
 More education decreases the likelihood of repeat offenses and can lead to better job prospects later, according to inmate advocates.
 They point to studies showing the literacy rates of incarcerated white, black and Hispanic people are significantly lower than their non-incarcerated counterparts.

-About half of the adult prison population doesn’t have a high school degree, said Christia Mercer, a philosophy professor at Columbia University who has taught classes in New York prisons.
+About half the adult prison population doesn’t have a high school degree, said Christia Mercer, a philosophy professor at Columbia University who has taught classes in New York prisons.
 Reading books can be transformative and help them feel like they are using their time to make something of themselves.

-“Unless the book itself promotes violence, there is never reason not to allow it,” Mercer said.
+“Unless the book itself promotes violence, there is never a reason not to allow it,” Mercer said.
+“Short of that, anything that gets people to read and think about themselves in the world is just going to be good for the person.”

 Arizona’s population of 7.1 million is roughly 5% black, according to the U.S. census.
 As of October 2018, the corrections department found black people make up 14.5% of the 42,000 inmates in the Arizona system.